yu-ming-chen/tp/docs/UserGuide.md

  n/ | NAME | Required | Name of the expenditure p/ | PRICE | Optional | Price of the expenditure t/ | TAG | Optional | Additional information about the expenditure

-✏ Example:
+You can use this command to **add a new expenditure** with the given `PRICE` and optional `TAG` within a budget.

+When you add a new expenditure, it will be displayed as an expenditure card in the list view.

-`add n/Graphic Calculator p/199.90 t/Math`
+✏ Example: `add n/Graphic Calculator p/199.90 t/Math`

-This will add a new expenditure called "Graphic Calculator" with a price of $199.90 and a tag of "Math".
+This will add a new expenditure called "Graphic Calculator" with a price of $199.90 and a tag of "Math" as seen in Figure 5.3.1.1. below.

 ![Example of add expenditure command](images/CommandScreenShots/6_2_1_1_createBudget.png)

 Figure 5.3.1.1.
-Example of add expenditure command
+Example of using the add expenditure command.

 #### 5.3.2.
 Deleting an expenditure: `delete`
 (Contributed by David)

-You can use this command to **delete an existing expenditure**.

-When you delete an expenditure, the expenditure is removed immediately from the current page.

- > ⚠ Exercise caution when using the delete command as it is **irreversible**!

 Format: `delete INDEX`